 Place plants about as far apart as each plant's ultimate spread.
 For example, a perennial that grows 24 inches wide should be about 20 to 24 inches from its neighbors.

-There are many ways to do this.
-Try limiting colors to those that harmonize well, or put some plants into groups of three and repeat them among single specimens of other plants.
 You can also pull things together with a strong backdrop, such as an evergreen hedge, or by using one type of plant as the edger along the front of the bed.

 Symmetry is a formal approach to garden layout - for example, planting the same upright shrub on both sides of a gate.